divelab/DIG/dig/3dgraph/README.md

 ## Package Usage

-Here we provide some examples of using the data interfaces.
+Here we provide some examples of using the data interfaces and evaluation metrics.
 The detail of running the code can be found in README.md for each methods.

+(1) Data interfaces

+We provide unified data interfaces for reading benchmark datasets.
+For 3D data like molecules, the loaded data contains atom type and positions.

 ```python
 from utils import load_qm9